rajatjindal/github-app-installations/README.md

 # github-app-installations

-github-app-installations queries github to find all orgs/users who have installed this app.
-It needs your app's private-key and installation-id for generating the token and making request to github api.
+github-app-installations queries github to find all orgs/users who have installed a particular app.
+It needs the app's private-key and installation-id for generating the token and making request to github api.
 You can find this information from `https://github.com/settings/apps/<your-app-name>`

 A sample request is as follows: